ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex5/README.md

 ![image](ex5img14.png)

 Now we want to add a second column.
-Please repeat pressing the **add column** button the right hand side again.
+Please click the **Add Column** button on the right hand side again.

 ![image](ex5img15.png)